 Horses experience various stages of sleep just like humans.

-However, their sleep patterns and habits are quite unique.
+However, their sleep patterns and habits are unique.

 Here are the critical stages of sleep in horses:

-- Deep sleep (REM sleep): This is the stage where horses achieve their deepest sleep, and it’s when dreaming occurs.
+• Deep sleep (REM sleep): This is the stage where horses achieve their deepest sleep when dreaming occurs.
 Horses need to lie down to reach this stage of sleep because their muscles relax entirely.
-This stage is crucial for their overall health and well-being, but it usually lasts only for short periods, typically around 3-4 hours in total over a 24-hour period.
+This stage is crucial for their overall health and well-being, but it usually lasts only for short periods, typically around 3-4 hours over 24 hours.

 When it comes to sleeping, humans and animals experience various rest stages.
-We doze off, experience Slow Wave Sleep (SWS), then need REM sleep to dream.
+We doze off, experience Slow-Wave Sleep (SWS), and then need REM sleep to dream.

 Horses also go through this cycle of rest, though not every horse has the opportunity to complete all the different phases.